Sniper2k/WDDBackground/README.md

 Default: False

-Only considered when using WDD for noncircular measurements (ptycho.circular = False) When False, there is less measurements than WDD needs.
-Recomendation to change the dimension d to d - window.shape / shift + 1
+Only considered when using WDD for noncircular measurements (ptycho.circular = False).
+When False, there is less measurements than WDD needs.
+Recomendation to change the dimension d to d - window.shape / shift + 1.
 When True, dimensional changes are not required.
 Instead, the algorithm will set the missing diffraction patters to 0.
-This results in border in the reconstruction
+This results in border in the reconstruction.

 - memory_saving